nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 ```

 ### Race Condition Solution
+**Ensuring Atomicity**

-identify and protect the critical section by a synchronized block.
+Identify and protect the critical section
+- Using synchronized keyword
+  - on the method - monitor
+  - using synchronized block - more granularity & flexibility but verbose
+- Using AtomicInteger

 ```java
 //Run by increment thread
 public synchronized void increment() {